simdjson/simdjson/tape.md

 ## General formal of the tape elements

-Most tape elements are written as `('c' << 56) + x` where `'c'` is some ASCII character determining the type of the element (out of 't', 'f', 'n', 'l', 'd', '"', '{', '}', '[', ']' ,'r') and where `x` is a 56-bit value called the payload.
+Most tape elements are written as `('c' << 56) + x` where `'c'` is some ASCII character determining the type of the element (out of 't', 'f', 'n', 'l', 'u', 'd', '"', '{', '}', '[', ']' ,'r') and where `x` is a 56-bit value called the payload.
 The payload is normally interpreted as an unsigned 56-bit integer.
 Note that 56-bit integers can be quite large.

 Performance consideration: We believe that accessing the tape in regular units of 64 bits is more important for performance than saving memory.